JohannesMP/com.johannesmp.blog/_posts/2017-02-12-Quick-SSH-Workflow-tips.md

 - Press `F4`, type in a name to filter and hit enter to only display certain processes
 - Press `F2` and use the arrow keys to navigate the configuration settings.

-{.:alert alert-info}
-Certain processes will only be visible to root, and can only be killed by root, so when necessary run `sudo htop` instead.
+_**Note:** Certain processes will only be visible to root, and can only be killed by root, so when necessary run `sudo htop` instead._

 ### Use _**supervisorctl**_ to easily daemonize